 Sometimes vehicles on the roundabout may not be signalling.
-So be defensive, it’s better to slow down a little bit more earlier, get another check in and then make a decision to go or hold back.
+So be alert, it’s better to slow down a little bit more earlier, get another check in and then make a decision to go or hold back.
 Try to avoid hesitancy by checking the roundabout regularly for updates and keep looking ahead to position your car.
 Also check the car in front has left the roundabout before you decide to go.

 Lane Discipline on Roundabouts

 If you are turning left or going ahead then you will need to use the left hand lane.
 Unless road markings/signs tell you otherwise.
 Use the right hand lane for turning right.
 Sometimes you can use the right hand lane to overtake and go ahead, you must make sure there are 2 lanes coming off the roundabout though.

 If you are going left, you should use the left hand lane and use the right hand lane for going right.
 If you are going ahead, you should use the middle lane.
 Unless road markings tell you otherwise.

 It’s important to keep in your lane when you’re on the roundabout too.
 See the diagram above for examples.

 It is important to let other road users that are on and approaching the roundabout know when you are coming off.
 So try to apply your signal at the right time.
 Look at the car in the diagram above going ahead.
 It is coming off at the 2nd exit, so you should put your signal on just as you have passed the first exit.